 Major outbreak– Folimat or Confidor will stop them in their tracks.

-TWO SPOTTED MITE – sucking insects which live under the leaves, turning them a mottled brown
+Sucking insects which live under the leaves, turning them a mottled brown.

 Control – Winter – Lime Sulphur (kills mite eggs) & Winter Oil (use separately) to smother any eggs.